Foot & Ankle Tendonitis - Causes, Symptoms & Treatments

 Extensor Tendonitis

 The Extensor tendon runs along the top of your foot and connects the toes to the bones at the front of your leg.
-Extensor tendonitis is relatively rare and prevents you from being able to lift your toes, and causes intense pain during physical activities.
+Extensor tendonitis is relatively rare and prevents you from being able to lift your toes, causing intense pain during physical activities.

 Overuse